PepeluDev/online-store/README.md

 ![online-store architecture](/docs/images/online-store-architecture-diagram.png "online-store architecture")

-* Database (MongoDB): The system was developed using a Mongo atlas testing database to store the proucts information.
+* Database (MongoDB): The system was developed using a Mongo atlas testing database to store the products information.
 The connection string must be present in the "MONGO_ATLAS_URI" env var when starting the server.
 The [product schema] and a [product list example] can be found in the server directory.
-The example can be used with the server route "/products/addmany" to populate the database.
-Currently this route code is commented because no security was added to the server.
+Please take into account that the product images are private files that I added in my local version of the repo, you will have to provide your owns.
+The example json can be used with the server route "/products/addmany" to populate the database, see the first [curl example], currently this route code is commented because no security was added to the server.

 * Payment service (Paypal): Using the paypal sandbox we can set an testing environment where every transaction is isolated and takes place without using real money, of course.
 Since the website doesn't require the